laurenstreet/ai-supply/_posts/2023-09-01-Artificial-Intelligence-Consciousness.md

 2. there is empirical evidence for current neuroscientific theories of and ideas about consciousness
 3. the functions used to describe consciousness in neuroscientific theories can be used to test consciousness in AI systems (the authors use a "theory-heavy" approach rather than rely on behavioural tests which give false positives for unconscious AI systems that can mimic conscious behavior [[2]](https://aeon.co/essays/to-understand-ai-sentience-first-understand-it-in-animals))

-Relying on these postulates, the authors then claim that consciousness in AI systems can be tested through the consideration of how many indicator properties (and in what combinations) are present in the system, how confident one is in the theory or idea of consciousness from which the indicator properties are extracted, and how confident one is in the tenet of compuational functionalism.
+Relying on these postulates, the authors then claim that consciousness in AI systems can be tested through the consideration of how many indicator properties (and in what combinations) are present in the system, how confident one is in the theory or idea of consciousness from which the indicator properties are extracted, and how confident one is in the tenet of computational functionalism.

 # Indicator properties summary